Pharmac backdown over epilepsy drug change

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Earlier in the day, Pharmac backed down on a controversial drug brand switch affecting patients with epilepsy and mental health conditions after three people died following the change.

-The Government's drug buying agency said today it would widen access to the Lamictal and Arrow brands of the medicine Lamotrigine, which Pharmac stopped funding on October1 this year other than in exceptional circumstances.
+It announced it would widen access to the Lamictal and Arrow brands of lamotrigine, via its exceptional circumstances process.

-About 11,000 people who mainly have epilepsy - although some have bi-polar - were being forced to switch from Lamictal and Arrow to a generic form of Lamotrigine, Logem.
+The agency's medical director Dr Ken Clark said: "We understand the news of the three deaths of patients taking Lamotrigine will concern people.

 Pharmac made the Logem drug switch against the advice of MedSafe, who warned it went "against international consensus on switching brands of anti-epileptic medicines".